HumanSignal/awesome-human-in-the-loop/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-> An awesome & curated list of tools and resources to get started in RHLF.
+> An awesome list of tools and resources to get started with Human in the Loop or RHLF.

 ## Awesome RHLF